 Dr. TIINA VAITTINEN (PhD) is the PI of the project.
 She is presently a Senior Research Fellow at Tampere University Faculty of Business and Managament.
-She is a political economist and transdisciplinary social scientist, who is specialised in mapping complex global political economies of care, from the micro-level of everyday life to the macro-level of international and transnational politics.
-Identifying herself as a social scientist, broadly speaking, Tiina likes to study phenomena of the world across disciplinary boundaries.
-She loves to learn the ways to translate between different professional jargons, and find common ground for conversation.
+She is a political economist and transdisciplinary social scientist, who is specialised in mapping complex global political economies of health and social care, from the micro-level of everyday life to the macro-level of international and transnational politics.
+This requires leasning about the phenomena under scrutiny across disciplinary boundaries, translating between different professional jargons, and finding common ground(s) for conversation.
 She’s a bit lazy at updating her personal websites, LinkedIns and CVs and such.
 You can, however, read about Tiina’s past doings here.
 Sometimes, the list is up-to-date.
 Together with Anna Rajala (see below), Tiina also (co)authors articles under a joint alias Annastiina Rajala-Vaittinen.

 DR ANNA I. RAJALA (PhD) is Academy of Finland Postdoctoral Research Fellow, who leads her own project on the politics of defecation in Tampere University Faculty of Social Sciences, and collaborates with the Pad Project on joint articles and papers.
 Anna is a physiotherapist by training, and holds a master’s degree in Philosophy, Politics and Economics of Health (UCL, 2013) and a PhD in Humanities (University of Brighton, 2021).
 Her PhD thesis is a philosophical criticism of physiotherapy ethics through the work of the German critical theorist Theodor W. Adorno.
-Her current research explores physiotherapy discourses on dementia, economy, and politics, and the ‘affective politics of statistics’ in dementia research.
+In her previous postdoctoral research she explored physiotherapy discourses on dementia, economy, and politics, and the ‘affective politics of statistics’ in dementia research.
 Her interest in pads and (in)continence stems both from her clinical experience and research interests, which include philosophy, politics and ethics of health and illness, medical humanities, continental philosophy, and political economy.
 Together with Tiina, Anna also (co)authors articles under a joint alias Annastiina Rajala-Vaittinen.